EPCCed/eidf-docs/docs/storage/overview.md

 ### S3

-The EIDF S3, provisioned over CephFS, is directly accessible from the VMs, the GPU Service and Ultra2.
-It is not yet accessible from the Cerebras processing units.
+The EIDF S3, provisioned over CephFS, is directly accessible from the VM, GPU and Ultra2 services.

 We are working to make S3 accessible from the Cerebras processing unit.
 S3 **may** be the first EIDF writeable storage service to be accessible across our computing infrastructure.

-S3 is accessible from anywhere in the world via S3-compatible workflows.General purpose usage outside of EIDF is documented on [Amazon's S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html)
+S3 is accessible from anywhere in the world via S3-compatible workflows.
+General purpose usage outside of EIDF is documented on [Amazon's S3 documentation](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html)

 See more about S3 at EIDF [here](../services/s3/index.md).